wangd12rpi/FinLoRA/rebuttal/7NRo.md

 particularly challenging tasks, especially under multi-task fine-tuning, may benefit from even higher LoRA ranks (e.g., 16 or 32).
 We plan to benchmark LoRA ranks above 8 to identify optimal configurations for complex scenarios.

-### Cross-task interference & routing
+#### Cross‑task interference & routing

 Currently, adapters are selected manually according to task type.
-However we plan to adopt Mixture-of-LoRA-Experts (
+However we plan to adopt Mixture‑of‑LoRA‑Experts ( MoLE) routing which dynamically selects adapters via a small gating network.
+We are running a test on such method and will append a brief result to supplementary materials for camera‑ready version.

+We also fine-tuned a multi-task version with a total of only four LoRA adapters with merged training datasets from tasks that are similar.
+This will mitigate some issues with too many adapters.
+The overall results are displayed below.
+Overall we observed some knowledge transfer on some tasks and interference on other tasks.

+## Q4 Additional Catastrophic Forgetting Experiments